AusDTO/dta-website/pages/who-we-are/index.md

 The Digital Transformation Agency performs the following key functions:

-- provide strategic and policy leadership on whole-of-government and shared information and communications technology and digital service delivery, including ICT procurement policy;
+- to provide strategic and policy leadership on whole-of-government and shared information and communications technology and digital service delivery, including ICT procurement policy;

-- design, develop, coordinate, deliver and monitor policies, standards, services and delivery platforms for whole-of-government shared ICT and digital service delivery;
+- to design, develop, coordinate, deliver and monitor policies, standards, services and delivery platforms for whole-of-government shared ICT and digital service delivery;

-- co-ordinate the funding of whole-of-government and shared ICT and digital service delivery platforms;
+- to co-ordinate the funding of whole-of-government and shared ICT and digital service delivery platforms;

-- manage a whole-of-government ICT program management office which will oversee all significant ICT and digital investments; and
+- to manage a whole-of-government ICT program management office which will oversee all significant ICT and digital investments; and

-- provide advice to the Minister on whole-of-government and shared ICT digital service delivery proposals.
+- to provide advice to the Minister on whole-of-government and shared ICT digital service delivery proposals.